Stephen Dodd Law

 Stephen Dodd Law (June 25, 1820 – October 22, 1886) was an American lawyer and writer.

 Biography

-Law, fourth son of Samuel Andrew Law—who graduated from Yale College in 1792—and Sarah Sherman Law, was born in Meredith, Delaware County, N. Y., June 25, 1820.
+Law, fourth son of Samuel Andrew Law, who graduated from Yale College in 1792, and Sarah Sherman Law, was born in Meredith, Delaware County, New York, June 25, 1820.

 He graduated from Yale in 1841.
-After his graduation, he taught an academy for a while, was town clerk of Meredith, captain of militia, etc. He studied law at Delhi, N. Y, and at Albany, N Y, was admitted as solicitor and counselor in chancery in June, 1845, and as Attorney at law in January, 1846.
+After his graduation, he taught an academy for a while, was town clerk of Meredith, captain of militia, etc. He studied law at Delhi, New York, and at Albany, New York was admitted as solicitor and counselor in chancery in June, 1845, and as Attorney at law in January, 1846.
 He commenced practicing in Albany, but in 1848 removed his office to New York City.
 In July, 1848, he went to Washington, D. C, as Law-clerk in the office of the Solicitor of the Treasury; but in 1849 returned to New York, where he continued to practice law, making a specialty of patent cases, until the time of his death.